mmulqueen/odswriter/README.md

  - Tested on Python 3.7, 3.8, 3.9, 3.10, 3.11, 3.12, 3.13
  - Probably still mostly compatible with Python 2.7 and 3.3 to 3.6, but no longer tested.
  - Support for writing formulae (but not evaluating their results)
+ - Flat ODS (.fods) files can also be generated using

 License
 -----------